Prince-pm/Daily-POTD-Solutions/GFG/2025-07-02/code_explained.md

-## 🧠 Code Explanation: Longest Subarray With At Most Two Distinct Integers
+## 🧠 Code Explanation – Step by Step

 ---